vincekurtz/vincekurtz.github.io/_projects/contact_implicit.md

 contact.
 Moving around also requires contact (unless you can fly).

 But most robots today are bad at contact.
-Roboticists have spent a long time thinking very hard about how to avoid contact entirely.
+Roboticists have spent a long time thinking very hard about how to avoid collisions entirely.
 And when contact is inevitable, as in manipulation and legged locomotion, we usually make strict assumptions about where (feet only) when (following a predefined sequence) and how (softly please!) contact occurs.
 Unsurprisingly, that can [cause problems](https://youtu.be/g0TaYhjpOfo)